Retail Store Brand

 Brooklyn Bedding gives consumers choice in its DreamFoam Bedding Memory Foam Mattresses, at least in firmness, with four options.
 However, gel infusion is the only specifically named solution for memory foam heat accumulation.
 Tempur-Pedic does have the option of airflow for cooling with Breeze models in each of its collections, and Relief-Mart’s bedding companies – Selectabed, TempFlow and Snuggle-Pedic – have the Airflow Transfer System.
 Options of other manufacturers include phase change materials, graphite fibers, and moisture-wicking.

-The real options for DreamFoam Bedding are in the types of mattresses: latex, memory foam, foam, and pocket coils.
+The real options for DreamFoam Bedding are in the types of mattresses: latex, memory foam, latex-like foam, and pocket coils.